Bridging the gap between educational technology research, development, and pedagogy.

 Welcome to Eddie’s Class!

 I am a k-12 teacher, university lecturer, newly-minted doctoral graduate, and keynote speaker.
-As the proud recipient of the Computer Using Educators 2018 LeRoy Finkle Fellowship and the California State University, Fullerton 2016 Edwin Carr Fellowship, I strive to give my low socioeconomic students the opportunity to lead in the classroom and at the university.
+As the proud recipient of the Computer Using Educators 2018 LeRoy Finkle Fellow and the California State University, Fullerton 2016 Edwin Carr Fellow, I strive to give my low socioeconomic students the opportunity to lead in the classroom and at the university.
 In my circles, I am known for facilitating children-led professional development for adults.
 You can find me regularly presenting at the National CUE Conference and the International Society for Technology in Education.

 Episode 3: Lesson Design, 21st Century Learning Environments, and Working in the Inner-City with 3rd Grade Teacher Bethany Gonzales

 Episode 2: Thriving in The Second Year of Teaching and Creating a Family Culture in the Classroom

 Episode 1: Culturally Responsive Teaching and Creating a Classroom Community

 I have won multiple awards as a 6-12th grade teacher, but I was not prepared at all for teaching 3rd grade.
 The content was incredibly dull and the kids did not have the background knowledge for a majority of the content.
 The exciting moments came when kids explained to me what they watched on YouTube and the games they played at home.
 Over the next few weeks we facilitated our own unboxing video in class and then performed this quasi-improvisational ritual in front of parents and CSU Bakersfield students.
 Never in my right mind did I expect it would be 3rd grade students that would introduce to the REAL 21st Century.